react-navigation/react-navigation.github.io/docs/custom-routers.md

 ---
 id: custom-routers
-title: Custom Routers
+title: Custom routers
-sidebar_label: Custom Routers
+sidebar_label: Custom routers
 ---

 You can make your own router by building an object with the following functions: